shayen71421/sNARKnAV/README.md

 ## 📖 Project Description

-*SnarkNav* is the ultimate anti-navigation app that roasts you every step of the way!
-Enter a destination, and SnarkNav will guide you there with sarcastic, Gordon Ramsay-inspired directions, poking fun at every wrong turn you make.
+*sNARKnAV* is the ultimate anti-navigation app that roasts you every step of the way!
+Enter a destination, and sNARKnAv will guide you there with sarcastic, Gordon Ramsay-inspired directions, poking fun at every wrong turn you make.
 It calculates an absurdly long, winding route, giving you humorous, step-by-step instructions.
 Warning: This is not your average GPS!

 ---

 ## 🚫 The Problem (That Doesn't Exist)

 Ever feel like GPS apps are too straightforward and helpful?
 What if you crave a navigation experience that’s more roast than route?
-If your inner navigator longs for sarcasm, SnarkNav has you covered.
+If your inner navigator longs for sarcasm, sNARKnAV has you covered.

 ---

 ## 🧩 The Solution (That Nobody Asked For)

-SnarkNav provides turn-by-turn instructions in a roasting, Gordon Ramsay-esque tone to make sure every wrong turn is met with legendary British sarcasm amd insults.
+sNARKnAV provides turn-by-turn instructions in a roasting, Gordon Ramsay-esque tone to make sure every wrong turn is met with legendary British sarcasm amd insults.
 With SnarkNav, you’ll never be lonely on a road trip again—even if you’re lost!

 ---